fp-ts/core/docs/modules/Option.ts.md

 ## firstSomeOf

-Given an Iterable collection of `Option`s, the function returns the first `Some` option found in the collection.
+Given an Iterable collection of `Option`s, the function returns the first `Some` found in the collection.

 **Signature**